Navigation Path: Home > About SDSUG > Leadership > Leadership Transition and Continuity (2026)

 Volunteer Coordination Under Short Notice

-Our webmaster, a long‑time volunteer who had no advance notice of the transition, granted access on trust and contributed essential pages during this period.
+Our webmaster, Bruce Holland, a volunteer who had no advance notice of the transition, granted access on trust and contributed essential pages during this period.
 With only a weekend to prepare, it would have been unrealistic to place the full burden of a complete rebuild on a volunteer with no context or preparation time.
 The modernization work was completed collaboratively, with each person contributing what was feasible under the circumstances.

 Why the Modernization Was Completed by the Incoming President